saleor/saleor-docs/docs/dashboard/catalog/collections.md

 :::note
 Removing a collection will not delete all products from the site; it only disables the grouping of selected products and deletes information about the collection.
 :::

+### How to manage metadata in the collection setup page

+You can add private and public metadata for each collection in the collection setup page.
+Use the button _Add Field_ to add new metadata field.